US, Canada, Mexico ask FIFA for faster World Cup bid process

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+The added agenda item, written in the letter dated March 11, asks FIFA members to make a “principle decision” for the 2026 tournament to be “jointly and cooperatively organized” in North America.

-If approved, FIFA could then ask the bid to show the Zurich-based administration it meets all technical demands by a March 31 deadline.
+If approved, FIFA could then ask the bid to show the Zurich-based administration it meets all technical and operational demands by a March 31 deadline.

 That would allow time to prepare a confirmation of the 2026 hosts at the next congress in Moscow.
 The Russian capital hosts the annual meeting on the eve of the opening match of the 2018 World Cup.